mmraisi/mmraisi/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-- :telescope: I'm a Full-Stack Developer with a passion for building robust and scalable web applications.
+:zap: I'm a seasoned Software Engineer with a passion for crafting robust and scalable solutions.
+Over the years, I've honed my skills in various domains of software development, specializing in backend, frontend, mobile, and data engineering.
+Here's a brief overview of my technical expertise:

-- :seedling: Currently building mobile applications using (Swift, Kotlin, and React-Native).

-- :zap: In my free time, I build single-page web apps using React.js.

 ---